-Methods used in physical geography and quaternary geology are constantly changing, and new technology is providing better and more advanced tools for quantifying geomorphic processes and sediments on the Earth¿s surface.
-The objectives of this course are to give an introduction to different methods used for conducting research projects in physical geography, and to enable students to meet the practical challenges associated with field- and/or laboratory-based research.
+Methods used in physical geography and quaternary geology are constantly developing, and new technology is providing better and more advanced tools for studying geomorphic processes and sediments on the Earth's surface.
+The objectives of this course are to introduce different methods used for conducting research projects in physical geography and quaternary geology, and to enable students to meet the practical challenges associated with field- and/or laboratory-based research.

 On completion of the course, the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

-- has knowledge about the techniques used for analysing different sediment types in the laboratory based on given research questions.
+- has knowledge about which techniques are suitable for analysing different sediment types in the laboratory based on given research questions.

-- knows how to retrieve and depict geophysical data collected in the field.
+- knows how to retrieve and present geophysical data collected in the field.

-- knows how to present and interpret geographical data that can be used in a research context.
+- knows how to present and interpret geographical data in the context of a research project.

-- knows how to organize and carry out their own field work based on given research questions.
+- can plan and carry out fieldwork based on given research questions.

 - can use different types of sampling equipment to retrieve lake sediment cores.

-- can summarise and interpret information obtained with various geophysical methods.
+- can process and interpret information obtained with various geophysical methods.

-- can interpret radiograms and graphs depicting different time series.
+- can interpret quaternary geological maps, seismic profiles and time series.

-- can present and discuss data collected using different techniques in the field.
+- can present and discuss data collected using different field methods.

-- can determine the genetic and process environment for different types of geological material deposited by various geomorphological agents.
+- can interpret the genesis and depositional environment for different types of geological samples.

-- can assess which field techniques can be used to solve various geological research questions.
+- can assess which field techniques that are suitable to solve various quaternary geological research questions.

 - can plan and carry out field work in accordance with current health and safety guidelines.